Performance Breakdown

 It had over 48 CFM at the wand but only 21 CFM at the nozzle – a below-average figure for stick vacuums.

-I’m guessing this is by design to extend range since the Duo Clean nozzle’s twin brushes will agitate better than a traditional brush roll.
+I’m guessing this is by design to extend the range, as the Duo Clean nozzle’s twin brushes will agitate more effectively than a traditional brush roll.

 Cleaning Performance